 4 Questions to Ask Respiratory Syncytial Virus (RSV) Treatment Doctor

 If you are suffering from RSV, come to Columbia Clinic Urgent Care where our providers will provide comprehensive treatment.
-For more information, please call us or request an appointment online.
-We have convenient locations to serve you in 82nd Avenue Portland OR, Division St Portland OR, Mall 205 Portland OR, Clackamas Happy Valley OR, and Tigard OR.
+For more information, please contact us or request an appointment online.
+We have convenient locations to serve you at 82nd Avenue Tibbetts St Portland, Mall 205 Washington St Portland, Division St Portland, Tibbetts Street Portland OR and Tigard, OR

 Table of Contents: